 - By issuing additional units to new members

 Article 4: Distributions

-Finally, this article should specify that allocations and distributions will still need to account for outstanding debt and taxes owed by the LLC.
+- Should specify that allocations and distributions will still need to account for outstanding debt and taxes owed by the LLC

 Article 5: Membership Changes

 - How new members can be added and existing members are removed;

 - If and when members can transfer their ownership back to the company; and

 - What happens when a member dies or withdraws from the company.

 Articles 6: Dissolution (Winding Up)

 - Specifies the circumstances upon which the company may (or must) be dissolved;